DPT Games Prefab Painter

 Objects are overlapping or clipping into each other

-Enable Smart Clearance [I] — this automatically uses each prefab's physical size to determine safe spacing.
+Enable Smart Clearance [I] and ensure Check Clearance [D] is toggled on — this automatically uses each prefab's physical size to determine safe spacing.
 If you want extra gap between objects on top of that, increase Min Spacing.
 Note that spacing is only checked against other children of the same parent object; objects across different parent objects are not checked against each other.

 Objects are stacking on top of each other in towers